-If you travel or hike in the wilderness, you should be aware of certain health risks and make sure that you are always prepared for what activity you are doing and where you are going.
+If you travel or hike in the wilderness, you should be aware of certain health risks.
+Make sure that you are prepared for the activity you are doing and where you are going.
 Always use well-marked trails when hiking and be sure to stay on them to avoid getting lost.

 How can I prepare for the wilderness?